shahroudy/NTURGB-D/README.md

 **How important is the skeleton normalization step, described in experimantal setup section?**<br>
 *In the extension of our experiments, we found out the normalization is not vital.
 You can skip the normalization step and it should work fine.
-Actually the network is supposed to learn how to normalize the data by itself.*
+Actually, the network is supposed to learn how to normalize the data by itself.*

 **Are you going to release the Part-aware LSTM source code?**<br>
 *I like to do so, but it needs some cleaning up and documentation.